Sinhapratik006/Codeweb/README.md

 # Codeweb
-This website is a quiz website for c language
+Thisis a quiz website for C language made by me for my batchmates , I made this website in my first year .
+This website contains 50 mcqs question if you click any wrong then you have to start from begining